alessio-git21/voicing-the-cheshire-cat/README.md

 * Once all services have been launched go to http://localhost:1865/admin and configure your favourite language model.
 * Enable the **audio plugin** in the plugins tabs.
-* Chat with the cat and listen to its answers!
+* Chat with the Cat and listen to its answers!

 ## How it works: